 Texas Oral History Locator Database (TOLD)

-Launched in May 2022, Phase One of the TOLD survey enables respondents to provide basic archival and collection-based information about the oral histories they manage.
-One year later in the Summer of 2023 Phase Two will launch, which will be a repeatable survey targeted at the project level that will allow collection managers to further describe the content of their oral histories.
+Phase One of TOLD enables respondents to provide basic archival and collection-based information about the oral histories they manage.
+Phase Two is a repeatable survey targeted at the project level that will allow collection managers to further describe the content of their oral histories.
 This added element will allow for a deeper level of engagement when researchers filter or search for specific terms or categories across all entries.
 Once participants submit their surveys they should typically expect to see their data represented in the database within a week!

 Search the Database